mroftei/TerrainGeneration/README.md

 ## Models

+### VTCNN2
+Very simple CNN used in the first RadioML paper.
+2 Convolutions follwed by 2 Linear layers.

+T. J. O'Shea, J. Corgan, and T. C. Clancy, “Convolutional radio modulation recognition networks,” in International Conference on Engineering Applications of Neural Networks, pp. 213-226, Springer,2016.

-### SimpleConv
+### ConvBlocks
-Simple convolutional model with 5 blocks of 2 Convolutions with Max Pooling after each block.
+Convolutional model with 5 blocks of 2 Convolutions with Max Pooling after each block.
 Classifier is a 3-layer MLP.

 N. Soltani, K. Sankhe, S. Ioannidis, D. Jaisinghani, and K. Chowdhury, “Spectrum Awareness at the Edge: Modulation Classification using Smartphones,” 2019 IEEE International Symposium on Dynamic Spectrum Access Networks, DySPAN 2019, Nov.
 2019, doi: 10.1109/DYSPAN.2019.8935775.